alexandrzavalii/giphy-app/README.md

 * 2. Being Able to add more cateogires
 * 3. Reusable components
 * 4. The performance of the app
-* 4. Styling of the app with theming
+* 4. Styling of the app with styled-component and theming

 ## Implementation Plan